oban-bg/oban/README.md

 config :my_app, Oban, crontab: false, queues: false, plugins: false
 ```

+See the installation instructions in the README or on the Hexdocs guide for details
+on how to migrate your database.

 ### Configuring Queues

 Queues are specified as a keyword list where the key is the name of the queue